ucb-bar/onnxruntime-riscv/systolic_runner/docs/BUILD.md

    };
  ```

-Please also ensure that the proxy kernel is patched to enable RoCC extensions, as is shown in commit
+Finally please also double check that the proxy kernel is patched to enable RoCC extensions (should be done by default), as is shown in commit
 https://github.com/riscv/riscv-pk/commit/c53de08b9ba719f3e7b02fc1a029d194a190da48

+You can rebuild spike + pk via `./build-spike-pk.sh`

 Once you have riscv g++ in your `PATH`, clone this repo and `git submodule update --init --recursive`.
 Then run `./build.sh --parallel`.
 Note that while Microsoft claims cmake might not get the dependency order right for `--parallel`,